NATIONAL HEALTH POLICY, 1991

 - To extend to all districts cost-effective public health measures and essential curative services for the appropriate treatment of common diseases and injuries;

 - To provide technically competent and socially responsible health personnel in appropriate numbers for quality healthcare throughout the country, particularly in under-served areas;

 - To improve the management and organization of the public health sector and to increase the efficiency and effectiveness of the healthcare system;

 - To develop appropriate roles for NGOs, and the public and private sectors in providing health services; and

-- To improve inter-and intra-sectoral co-ordination and to provide the necessary support for effective decentralisation of health care services with full community participation.
+- To improve inter-and intra-sectoral coordination and to provide the necessary support for effective decentralization of health care services with full community participation.

 The targets of the SLTHP are as follows: